Pros And Cons Of No Homework Policy In High School

 Students may also be happy if there was a no homework policy as it means they do not have to worry about missing any crucial deadlines.

 As well as not worrying about missing deadlines, another benefit is that some students can feel stressed out when having to complete the work at home, without the guidance of a teacher.
-As a result, students may feel more comfortable during their education, if they can always get the help they need.
+As a result, students may feel more comfortable during their education, if they can get help from 123 Homework when they need it.

 - Potentially having longer school days